minasenel/notes-postgresql/README.md

 # Notes Project
+This is an AI integrated note taking application that provides you a short brief for each note, saving time by improving readibility when improvising notes.
 Flask + PostgreSQL notes application with notebooks, pinning, and AI-powered summarization.
 Modern UI uses a semantic color system, Inter font, and an accessible modal system.

 ## Features

 - Notes CRUD: create, preview, pin/unpin, delete
+- AI Summarization: per-note “🤖 Özetle” using Google Gemini (1.5 Flash)
 - Notebooks: organize notes, bookshelf UI with two scrollable shelves
-- Bento notes layout: latest note is emphasized; others shown in uniform cards
+- notes layout: latest note is emphasized; others shown in uniform cards
 - Edit modal: click any note to edit in a popup; auto-saves on close/outside click
-- AI Summarization: per-note “🤖 Özetle” using Google Gemini (1.5 Flash)
 - Confirm modals: delete confirmations, including a detailed notebook delete warning
-- Theming: light/dark via prefers-color-scheme, semantic CSS variables, Inter font
+- Theming: Modern glassmorphism style with Warm and Cold tones brought together, CSS variables, Inter font
 - Accessibility: keyboard focus styles, readable contrasts

 ## Demo (local)

-- Homepage: banner with features, notebooks + bookshelf, create note, bento notes
+- Homepage: banner with features, notebooks + bookshelf, create note
-- Notebook preview: click “books” in the bookshelf to preview notes in a modal
+- Notebook preview: click “notebooks” in the bookshelf to preview notes in a modal
 - Edit: click any note to open the edit popup; saves automatically on dismiss

 ## Setup